The driver is arguably the most important club in your bag – but, as you already likely know, it’s also the most expensive.

 Released in 2019, this club was extremely popular when it first came onto the scene – it was used by Dustin Johnson at the 2019 Masters, and also found its way into the bags of past PGA and European Tour winners Jason Day and Tommy Fleetwood.

-So, when you consider some of the best players in the world have won on Tour with this driver, you know it’s the real deal – and it’s staggering to think you can grab it on Amazon for such a good price.
+So, when you consider some of the best players in the world have won on Tour with this driver, you know it’s the real deal – and it’s staggering to think you can grab it on Global Golf for such a good price.

 Talk about a bargain.